travelmarx/scrapbook101core/docbuild/articles/add-web-api.md

 ## Detailed steps

-1. Create a new ItemApiController.
-Keep the names similar to existing [ItemController](xref:Scrapbook101core.Controllers.ItemController) but with "Api" added.
+Our first step is to create a new ItemApiController.
+We decided to keep the controller similar to existing [ItemController](xref:Scrapbook101core.Controllers.ItemController) but with "Api" added.
+We added the scaffolding item using Visual Studio.

-2. We already have an [Item](xref:Scrapbook101core.Models.Item) class defined, so no changes necessary there.

-3. TBD: Any changes in appsettings.json?

-4. TBD: Any changes in Program.cs or Startup.cs?

-Adding scaffolding item.
-Easier in Visual Studio?
-First time through, might be easier to use Visual Studio.

-1. Add new controller.
+1. Add a new controller to the project.

-2. Select API Controller with read/write actions.
+1. Select API Controller with read/write actions.
 (We are not using the Entity Framework.)
 In the course of experimenting with adding API controllers, we ended up pulling in Microsoft.EntityFrameworkCore.SqlServer.Design and Microsoft.EntityFrameworkCore.Tools in the .csproj file

-3. A new controller is generated.
+1. A new controller is generated.
 Note we are inheriting from ControllerBase.
 Here's the skeleton of the class:

+We already have an [Item](xref:Scrapbook101core.Models.Item) class defined, so no changes necessary there.
+And there were no initial changes needed in appsettings.json, Program.cs or Startup.cs.

+The controller after running the scaffolding looks like this:

 ```c#
 using System.Collections.Generic;